Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Use this structure after any slip.
 You do not need to answer every question; pick the ones that feel relevant.
 But work through the sections in order.

-Strip away the self-judgment and describe what actually occurred:
+Set aside self-judgment and describe what occurred:

 • What time was it?